Erisvaldo15/Erisvaldo15/README.md

-  ## Welcome to my GitHub, see some informations about me next down. 👨‍🦱
+## Welcome to my Github, see more information below. 👨‍🦱

 <p style="text-align: justify; align: left">
-    Hello, my name's Erisvaldo and i'm 16 years old.
+    Hello, my name's Erisvaldo and i'm 19 years old.
 I'm Studying to become a Full-Stack Developer.
 Current, i'm pursuing a degree in Analysis and Systems Development at Unicesumar.
 </p>

 <p> Location: Brazil, Nova Odessa - SP </p>